kalyanchakravarthys/v-react/README.md

 Below code should go in input on change event or button click even, etc where ever you need the validation checks to be triggered.

     const params = {
-      group: 'string', // Group a set of validtions with a unique name.
+      group: 'string', // Group a set of validations with a unique name.
       name: 'string', // Unique name for the validation.
 This should be different for each of the field.
       value: 'string/bool/number/null/undefined', // Value to be validated.
       validations: 'array', // List of validations in the below specified format.